nashsth/HelloWorld_Makefiles/README.md

 # HelloWorld_Makefiles

 This is my attempt at understanding how to automate the build process using Makefiles and GNU Make.
+Scroll down to the TL;DR section to know the key differences in the Makefiles found in each directory.

 When working with IDEs like Visual Studio or Keil or IAR Embedded Workbench, it is easy to write and deploy code.
 With one click of a button, your code is compiled and ready to be executed.
 However, these IDEs tend to hide certain details of the compilation process.
 To have a deeper idea of what goes on "behind the scenes" of IDEs, it is helpful to try to compile code by invoking the compiler from the command line.